 1. Music festivals or concert series.
 If your venue is not an amphitheater you may not have considered hosting musical acts, but it’s surprisingly easy to accommodate performances at an existing large venue.
-If you have space for a stage area with appropriate electrical capacity, you can host concerts.
-You’ve already got the space for a crowd, restroom and concession facilities – all you need are the bands and the fans.
+If you have space for a staging area with appropriate electrical capacity, you can host concerts.
+You’ve already got the space for a crowd, restroom, and concession facilities – all you need are the bands and the fans.
 Start your own local festival focusing on bluegrass, Celtic music, jazz, or simply a variety of local artists and publicize on radio stations.
 You can sell your own concessions or bring in local vendors for a variety of options for attendees.

 2. Spooky haunts.
 The months of September and October are full of opportunity, with young people and the young at heart looking for a fun scare.
 Transform your venue into a place of terror by hiring local actors or students to be zombies and other scary creatures.
-Consider creating two separate attractions – one for adult thrill seekers and one that is family friendly.
+Consider creating two separate attractions – one for adult thrill-seekers and one that is family-friendly.
 You’ll maximize profits and all your visitors will find something that fits their scare preferences.
 Be sure to also offer plenty of fall foods like hot chocolate, popcorn, funnel cakes, and caramel apples for guests to enjoy before and after their experience.
 You can even make Halloween-specific treats that will delight the little ones.

 3. Flea markets and craft fairs.
 Antique lovers and bargain hunters are always on the lookout for flea markets.
 Contact local vendors and antique stores to gauge interest in setting up booths in a new location.
-You can host an annual event, or if customers and vendors are on board, make it a regular occurrence, whether weekly, monthly, or another schedule that works around your existing events.
+You can host an annual event, or if customers and vendors are on board, make it a regular occurrence, whether weekly, monthly or another schedule that works around your existing events.
 Invite restaurants and bakeries to set up tables for a small fee to offer refreshments and more items for sale.

 4. Christmas markets/winter wonderland.
-If your venue is primarily outdoors, you may think winter is off limits.
+If your venue is primarily outdoors, you may think winter is off-limits.
 But that doesn’t have to be the case!
 During weekends in December, your venue can become a winter wonderland for kids and families.
 Local party companies can bring in actors to be Disney princesses – the Frozen cast will be a big hit – and you can decorate for a festival of lights after dark.
 Look into hosting ice sculpting contests and ask local farms about partnering to offer pony rides or even sleigh rides.
 Rent space for vendors to sell holiday gifts and have plenty of hot foods available to help guests warm up.